mplaza27/bobathon/README.md

 ### Prerequisites Prior to Connecting to Bob
 First we will get you all connected to IBM Bob on your local machine.
 You'll do so by connecting to a Virtual Machine (VM) that we have provisioned for you.
 But before that, you'll need to have the following prerequisites completed.
 To do so, we'll have you complete the following steps below, or ensure that you have already done them:
 - Please first accept your **IBM Cloud email to join the account instance** that was shared with you, if you have not done so already.
-- Next, we'll have you create your own **IBM ID** using your own email address, if you haven't done so yet.
+- Next, we'll have you create your own **IBM ID** using your Costco email address, if you haven't done so yet.
-- Finally, ensure that you've gotten the **"Welcome to Bob" email** and have used your IBM ID to get linked up properly with our shared enterprise account TS022055599_FTD_may16.
+- Finally, ensure that you've gotten the **"Welcome to Bob" email** from IBM SaaS and have used your IBM ID to get linked up properly with our shared enterprise account TS022055599_FTD_may16.

-If those three things are all completed, then you are set to proceed with connecting to Bob
+If those three things are all completed, then you are set to proceed with connecting to Bob.

 ### Connecting to Bob